Dossier: deaths in police custody

 Number of deaths

 Controle Alt Delete has been investigating how many people die under the responsibility of law enforcement since 2016.
-In 2016 we registered 10 victims, also 10 in 2017, 9 in 2018, 12 in 2019, 18 in 2020, 13 in 2021 and 24 victims in 2022.
+In 2016 we registered 10 victims, also 10 in 2017, 9 in 2018, 12 in 2019, 18 in 2020, 13 in 2021, 23 victims in 2022, 8 victims in 2023 and 17 victims in 2024.

 Name known/unknown